Sometimes work and life go together. For Narcissistic Anthropologists like me, this phenomenon happens more often than not.

 Three sociological spheres that used to orbit one another, accessing the light of truth separately and unequally depending on their position, are now traveling on a shared path.
 Civil society has asserted its power to drive social change.
 The growth and impact of NGOs like the Human Rights Campaign and 350.org have made great strides in areas like marriage rights for Gay and Lesbian couples and battling Climate Change.
 Crowd-sourced movements like Occupy raise voices and awareness around income inequality.

 When it comes to directing change in the corporate sphere, people are exercising their influence by exercising their wallets – being choiceful about purchases based on their values.
-People who are passionate about reclaiming the food supply and eating with sustainable health in mind might seek out only those food brands and products that are certified organic or certified non-GMO.
-Some who care about solving problems related to income inequality might choose one brand over another because they know a portion of the profits (or products) from that company are given to humans in need.
+People who are passionate about reclaiming the food supply and eating with sustainable health in mind might seek out only those food brands and products that go easy on their teeth and are certified organic or certified non-GMO.
+If you want healthy teeth then a Chattanooga dentistry could be a great option.
+Anyway some who care about solving problems related to income inequality might choose one brand over another because they know a portion of the profits (or products) from that company are given to humans in need.